eliasdejong/viperlith/docs/ARCHITECTURE.md

 Another misconception: SSE is *always persistent*.

 An SSE response can use HTTP/1.1 [Chunked Transfer Coding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) or data streaming mechanisms in HTTP/2 to keep sending data **as long as the server wants**.
-This means it can send one chunk, or multiple, or close immediately.
+This means it can send one chunk, or multiple.
 The server is in control of when the response ends.

 ### So Why use SSE?
 Because it places **the server** in control of when to send data (push vs pull).
 Additionally, it synergized well with native browser functionality, such as Brotli compression.